lechefran/python_slam/docs/spatial-support.md

 # Spatial support and landmark replenishment

+The subsequent [robust PnP change](robust-pose.md) adds residual weighting and Jacobian checks.
+Use `--no-robust-pnp` when reproducing this earlier benchmark.

 ## Result and scope

 Spatial landmark replenishment is enabled by default alongside centered pose fitting.
 On the requested full dashcam replay it preserves **all 1,685 previously accepted frame IDs**, adds **111**, and reaches **1,796 accepted poses**.
 Tracking continues through the final source frame, 1,799, with no lost frames after initialization.